jamespatrickmanning/model_anim/README.md

 Modified by JiM in Fall 2020 by adding drifter tracks and, in late Oct 2020, NCEP wind vector

-Modified by JiM in Feb 2021 to have user select between DOPPIO,  GOMOFS, FVCOM,  ....
+Modified by JiM in Feb 2021 to have user select between DOPPIO,  GOMOFS, FVCOM w/"make_model_gif.py"

 Stored in Github as "model_anim" repository